psholtz/MIT-SICP/Section-1.1/clojure/README.md

 > (load-file "sample.clj")

-To obtain metadata on a defined function "f", from the interpreter, type:
+To obtain metadata on a defined function "sample-function", from the interpreter, type:

-> (meta #'f)
+> (meta #'sample-function)